frontalnh/mongodb-replica-set/README.md

 direnv allow
 ```

-## Set host for connect to docker inner network
+## Set host for connecting to docker inner network

 Changing directory to /dev triggers direnv setting so that hostname mongo-rs0-1, mongo-rs0-2, mongo-rs0-3 will be registered in you pc